ArtificialIntelligence.Lawyer • Michael S. Baker, P.C. AI Legal Counsel for U.S. Businesses

 6) Employment, Ethics & Disputes

-If you’re deploying AI internally or in customer-facing products, we can help you design a practical legal strategy—governance, contracts, privacy, IP, and risk controls—tailored to your business.
+If you’re deploying AI internally or in customer-facing products, we can help you design a practical legal strategy—governance, contracts, privacy, IP, and risk controls—tailored to your business and aligned with how your team actually works.

 (212) 203-9234 • info@nybusiness.law